About us

 Project Coordinator and Deputy Executive Director

 Mirjam Hirzel is in charge of the project monitoring since autumn 2020.
-After a Bachelor in International Development and Food Policy at University College in Cork (Ireland), Mirjam moved back to Switzerland, where she completed her Master in Comparative and International Studies at the Swiss Federal Institute of Technology in Zurich.
+After a Bachelor in International Development and Food Policy at University College in Cork (Ireland), Hirzel moved back to Switzerland, where she completed her Master in Comparative and International Studies at the Swiss Federal Institute of Technology in Zurich.
 She gained professional experience in several assistant positions during her studies and was employed at the Chair of International Conflict Studies for four years after graduation.
 Within this framework she completed her doctoral studies based on field research on indigenous peoples in Central India.
-She spent eight months in India, mainly in Mumbai, Delhi and Chhattisgarh, where she headed a small local research team and worked closely with Indian scientists.
+Grosse spent eight months in India, mainly in Mumbai, Delhi and Chhattisgarh, where she headed a small local research team and worked closely with Indian scientists.
 Her experience has prepared her well for her cooperation with the project partners, the professional monitoring of the activities in India and Nepal and the regular project visits.
-Besides work, Mirjam enjoys spending time in the garden, traveling or at the dance studio.
+Besides work, Grosse enjoys spending time in the garden, traveling or at the dance studio.

 mhirzel@usthi.ch